bobmaerten/docker-wallabag/README.md

 # docker-wallabag

-Dockerfile used to build a wallabag docker image.
+Dockerfile used to build a wallabag 1.x Docker image.

+## DEPRACATION WARNING

+The docker image is for the last 1.x version of wallabag.
+For newer version please report to [the official docker wallabag repo](https://github.com/wallabag/docker).

 ## Usage from index.docker.io